The Boy Who Cried Rat!: Production

 The episode was ordered in October 1990 for a premiere scheduled for the fall of 1991.
-Series creator John Kricfalusi, was heavily involved in supervising the layouts of the episode.
-The process of making the drawings scene by scene in order to create the illusion of movement was done at Carbunkle Cartoons in Vancouver, with much of the work being done by the husband-and-wife team of Bob Jaques and Kelly Armstrong.
+Series creator John Kricfalusi, was heavily involved in supervising the layouts of the episode.The animation was outsourced to Lacewood Productions located in Ottawa, Ontario.
 The episode marked the second appearance of George Liquor, with a prototype design of the character being used here.
 Executive producer Vanessa Coffey strongly disliked Liquor, but nevertheless allowed him to appear as a cameo.

 A sequel episode, temporarily named "The Boy Who Cried Rat!
 2", was to continue immediately at the point Ren enters Stimpy's mouth, but unlike its "Fire Dogs" counterpart it was never produced, even as part of Adult Party Cartoon.

 Reception

 Thad Komorowski gave "The Boy Who Cried Rat!" four out of five stars, writing the episode was full of "sheer joy and pure anarchy".